 Change the third paragraph of 10.42.5 (Backward compatibility and interoperation) as follows:

-During an SP or a CBAP, a source CDMG STA operating on a 1.08 GHz channel in a CDMG BSS shall transmit a RTS frame on the corresponding 2.16 GHz channel before transmitting a RTS frame on the 1.08 GHz channel if the 2.16 GHz channel is idle.
-After transmitting a DMG CTS or DMG DTS frame in response to the RTS frame on the 1.08 GHz channel, the corresponding destination STA shall transmit a DMG CTS and/or DMG DTS frame on the 2.16 GHz channel if the 2.16 GHz channel is idle.
-Then the DMG STAs can set their NAVs by receiving the RTS and DMG CTS/DTS transmitted on the 2.16 GHz channel by the CDMG STAs.
+During an SP or a CBAP, the source and destination CDMG STAs operating on a 1.08 GHz channel in a CDMG BSS shall transmit a RTS frame and a DMG CTS or DMG DTS frame respectively on the corresponding 2.16 GHz channel after successfully transmitting and receiving a RTS frame and a DMG CTS or DMG DTS frame respectively on the 1.08 GHz channel if the 2.16 GHz channel is idle.
+Then the DMG STAs can set their NAVs by receiving the RTS or DMG CTS or DMG DTS frames transmitted on the 2.16 GHz channel by the CDMG STAs.
 After transmitting a CF-END frame to truncate a SP or TXOP on a 1.08 GHz channel within a 2.16 GHz channel, a CDMG STA shall also transmit a corresponding CF-END frame on the 2.16 GHz channel if it is idle.